dask/dask/docs/source/optimize.rst

 .. image:: images/optimize_dask1.png
    :width: 65 %
-   :alt: The original dask graph
+   :alt: The original non-optimized Dask task graph.

 Here we are counting the occurrence of the words ``'orange``, ``'apple'``, and ``'pear'`` in the list of words, formatting an output string reporting the